Tutorial

 Temperature and Thinking Settings

-openclaw config set model.temperature=0.7 # Higher for more creativity openclaw config set model.thinking="high" # Deeper reasoning
+openclaw config set model.temperature=0.7 # Higher = more creative openclaw config set model.thinking="high" # Deeper reasoning

 Customize Your Assistant